MinghuiChen43/awesome-deep-phenomena/README.md

 ### 2020

+- Finding trainable sparse networks through Neural Tangent Transfer. [[paper]](https://arxiv.org/abs/2006.08228) [[code]](https://github.com/fmi-basel/neural-tangent-transfer)
+  - Tianlin Liu, Friedemann Zenke. *ICML 2020*
+  - Digest: In this article, we introduce Neural Tangent Transfer, a method that instead finds trainable sparse networks in a label-free manner.
+Specifically, we find sparse networks whose training dynamics, as characterized by the neural tangent kernel, mimic those of dense networks in function space.

+- Pruning neural networks without any data by iteratively conserving synaptic flow. [[paper]](https://arxiv.org/abs/2006.05467) [[code]](https://github.com/ganguli-lab/Synaptic-Flow)
+  - Hidenori Tanaka, Daniel Kunin, Daniel L. K. Yamins, Surya Ganguli.
+  - Digest: Recent works have identified, through an expensive sequence of training and pruning cycles, the existence of winning lottery tickets or sparse trainable subnetworks at initialization.
+This raises a foundational question: can we identify highly sparse trainable subnetworks at initialization, without ever training, or indeed without ever looking at the data?
+We provide an affirmative answer to this question through theory driven algorithm design.

 - Triple descent and the two kinds of overfitting: Where & why do they appear? [[paper]](https://arxiv.org/abs/2006.03509) [[code]](https://github.com/sdascoli/triple-descent-paper)
   - Stéphane d'Ascoli, Levent Sagun, Giulio Biroli.
   - Digest:  In this paper, we show that despite their apparent similarity, these two scenarios are inherently different.
 In fact, both peaks can co-exist when neural networks are applied to noisy regression tasks.
 The relative size of the peaks is governed by the degree of nonlinearity of the activation function.
 Building on recent developments in the analysis of random feature models, we provide a theoretical ground for this sample-wise triple descent.